- Q: Are the Rio Salado Educator Preparation Orientations mandatory?

 If you reside out-of-county/state it is highly recommended that you contact a Rio Academic Advisor by phone (480) 517-8580 or by email email@example.com.

-To be eligible for an Arizona Provisional Teaching Certificate, all teachers will be required to meet the requirements for a Provisional SEI endorsement.
-Before applying for an Arizona Standard Teaching Certificate, all teachers must meet the requirements for a Full SEI Endorsement.
-The courses to satisfy these requirements are built into Rioâ€™s curriculum (EDU220 and EDU251).
-For more information about SEI Endorsements, please visit the Arizona Department of Education
+To be eligible for an Arizona teaching certificate, all teachers will be required to complete Structured English Immersion coursework.
+Prior to applying for an Arizona teaching certificate, all teachers must meet the requirements for a Full SEI Endorsement.
+The course to satisfy this requirement is built into Rio Salado's teacher education program plans.
+For more information about SEI Endorsements, please visit the Arizona Department of Education’s website.